amitjoy/amitjoy.github.com/_posts/2016-01-31-Array-Reification-I.md

 So, can't we use generic arrays for our purpose?
 No, we can use generic arrays but it is advisable to use any collection type to contain list of data which comprises more operations to be performed on the data container.

-I would love to discuss more on **Array Reification** in future posts to provide you with the actual solution on using such kind of generic arrays.
+I would love to discuss more on **Array Reification** in future posts to cover some of the important aspects.